Close

 Chelsea Flower Show: The prettiest floral events across London to visit this season

 Traditionally, the arrival of May in the capital means just one thing: the Chelsea Flower Show will soon be upon us.
-While last year’s event was moved to September due to the pandemic, this year the SW3 staple is back in its rightful spot on the calendar, taking place in the grounds of the Royal Hospital Chelsea throughout the last week in May.
-This spring the capital is set to be filled with a host of floral tributes, from the much-lauded In Bloom festivals in Chelsea and Belgravia to a flower-filled wonderland at London’s most-Instagrammed restaurant and floral exhibitions at some of the city’s top museums and cultural institutions.
-Here we’ve rounded up the finest floral events to add to your diary this summer.
+This spring the capital is set to be filled with a host of floral tributes, from the much-lauded In Bloom festivals in Chelsea and Belgravia to a flower-filled wonderland at Mayfair’s most-Instagrammed restaurant and verdant exhibitions at some of the city’s top museums.
+Here we’ve rounded up the finest floral events in London to add to your diary this summer.

 Chelsea Flower Show